 Anne Stark Ditmeyer

-is an American freelance designer / editor / consultant based in Paris, France
+is an American communications designer, educator, writer and consultant based in Paris, France

 – has become a connective tissue linking her to countless creatives around the world, which is continually challenging her to push the status quo.

 Anne teaches Map Making

 , Basic InDesign